 Epic Games is a privately-owned American company headquartered in the US, employing approximately 7,950 people.
 Its core business involves the development and production of interactive games, notably *Fortnite*.
 The company also develops and licenses Unreal Engine, a widely used game engine for game development and other applications.
 In 2022, Epic Games reported revenues exceeding $1 billion.

 Epic Games offers products in the media tech industry.
-Epic Games's product portfolio comprises of production and post production and live production.
+Epic Games's product portfolio comprises of graphics.

 Subscribe for full access to Epic Games's products in full detail